The minimum wage is the lowest amount that an employer can legally pay their workers per hour.

 If a public holiday falls on a day that an employee would usually not work — such as on a weekend — employers must provide a day off on the first working day right after the public holiday or on another day as agreed upon by both the employee and employer.

 If the employee agrees to work on a paid public holiday, the employee has a couple of options:

 - The employee can be paid 2 times the pay rate of a normal working day

 - The employee may get a paid day off at full pay within 30 days of the holiday

 - The day can be added to the employee’s annual vacation

 If an employee works on a public holiday but for fewer hours than a typical working day, the employer must pay the employee’s typical pay rate plus 1 additional day in wages.

 There are some exemptions to this rule.
 For instance, employees who have been working for the employer less than 30 days before the holiday are not entitled to paid time off if they do not work on that holiday.
 Further, employees who have been absent from work for over 15 of the last 30 days are also exempt from paid time off on a holiday, unless they took sick leave, bereavement leave, annual leave, pregnancy leave, parental leave, or adoption leave.

 Every province and territory in Canada has established minimum wages.
-If you work in Newfoundland and Labrador, you are entitled to a wage rate of $12.75, which is set to be increased within the coming months.
+If you work in Newfoundland and Labrador, you are entitled to a wage rate of $15.